siavashk/pycpd/README.rst

 Installation From Source
 ************************

-Clone the repository to a location, referred to as the root folder, in your home directory.
+Clone the repository to a location, referred to as the ``root`` folder.
 For example:

 .. code-block:: bash